JochenFM/Milestone_2/README.md

 The shuffle algorithm is based on pseudo-code...and also explained well here by Marina [Ferreira](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=681s) (from 31:07 min) although slightly different as shuffle() is wrapped inside an extra pair of parenthesis which makes it into a IIFE=Immediately Invoked Function Expression which means that function will be executed right after its definition.

+SEO Report in Lighthouse indicated
+"Does not have a <meta name="viewport"> tag with width or initial-scaleNo `<meta name="viewport">`" which I then included in the <head> elements of both my HTML pages.